This is outside the fantastic albergue San Roque in Villambistia. Most of our non-sleeping time here was on that outdoor terrace to the left.

 They discovered the earliest human remains ever here outside of Atapuerca.
 The remains date back 900,000 years and were found 3km off the Camino route into town.

-None of us walked those extra 6km to check out the site as we had already done 23-24km for today.
+None of us walked that extra 6km to check out the site as we had already done 23-24km for today.
+Would likely have been interesting, but…

 Atapuerca was another one of those towns where you could see two gunslingers ride in from either direction.
 Both would be muttering something like “this town is not big enough for both of us”.